craigmaloney/wget-queue/README.md

 wget-queue
 ==========

-Simple Perl script for downloading a list of files
+wget-queue.pl is a small script to maintain a download queue.
+Based off of the wget-queue.sh script found elsewhere on the net.